pharaxe/war-card-game/README.md

 1. Cloning the repo
 2. Pointing Apache or Nginx to the directoy to serve up `war.html`

-I've included the necessary libry files in the repo.
+I've included the necessary library files in the repo.

 # Test
 There's a test page at `test.html`.
 This let me test the game without manually clicking or waiting around.